-William J. Fazio has served as our Chief Accounting Officer since March 2008.
-From September 2007 to March 2008, Mr. Fazio served as our Director, Corporate Accounting.
-From 2001 to September 2007, he served as the Corporate Controller and Chief Accounting Officer of Hexcel Corporation.
+Chief Accounting Officer Age 61 Mr. Fazio has served as our Chief Accounting Officer since 2008.
+From 2007 to 2008, Mr. Fazio served as our Director, Corporate Accounting.
+From 2001 to 2007, he served as the Corporate Controller and Chief Accounting Officer of Hexcel Corporation.
 Prior to that time, Mr. Fazio served as Vice President, Controller of Kodak Polychrome Graphics.
-Mr. Fazio is a Certified Public Accountant.
+Mr. Fazio holds an MBA from Hofstra University and a BS from St. John's University.
+Mr. Fazio is also a Certified Public Accountant.